inviter42/Ash/README.md

 Just a few QoL things to control during H-Scene.
 - Toggles for bodily fluids
 - Toggle to automatically mute inactive girl
+- Follow target selection for eyes and neck

 ## Installation
 Download and install: